 Pizza is more my thing than mac and cheese, but I did find the overall taste of this frozen food to be quite good.
-I only had one to sample, and the microwave is my first trial (after all, it is supposed to be a convenience food!).
+I only had one to sample, and the microwave is my first trial.
 Once again, a disaster ensued.
 This time, the cheesy sauce bubbled over and went everywhere (yes, I followed the directions specifically).
 And if you know dairy-free, soy-free cheese alternatives, then you know how sticky it can be!
 I salvaged enough of the cheese sauce to trial, but it still seemed like the dish wasn’t saucy enough.
 Take away: use the oven directions.

-Still, the sauce had a pleasant, very mild flavor that wasn’t overly cheddar and would likely appeal to young taste buds.
+Still, the sauce had a pleasant, very mild flavor that wasn’t overly cheddar.
+It would likely appeal to young taste buds.
 I adorned mine with a sprinkle of smoked paprika to give it a hint of homemade.
 The pasta cooked up perfectly – a true feat for gluten-free noodles.
 They were larger tubes than the Kraft variety, giving a more substantial vibe.